UNC-Libraries-data/OnTheBooks/index.md

 On the Books is [a collections as data project](https://collectionsasdata.github.io/part2whole/) to make North Carolina legal history accessible to researchers by creating a corpus that contains over one hundred years of North Carolina public, private, and local session laws and resolutions from the end of civil war through the civil rights movement (1865-1968).
+This 18-month project started in January 2019.

 ## Project Team
 From the University Libraries: